Ariana Grande's Manchester Concert Celebrated The City's Resilience

-Manchester united Sunday evening with a message of love and resilience, as Ariana Grande returned to the city to perform a benefit concert, making her first public appearance since the attack at her Manchester Arena show two weeks.
+Manchester united Sunday evening with a message of love and resilience, as Ariana Grande returned to the city to perform a benefit concert, making her first public appearance since the attack that left 22 people dead and 116 injured after her show at Manchester Arena two weeks ago.

 Joining Grande onstage was an A-list roster of performers, including Miley Cyrus, Justin Bieber, and Coldplay, who came together on short notice to raise millions of pounds to benefit the victims of the Manchester attack.